ordbase/generative-orc-721/README.md

-Let's deploy a new 10 000 d.i.y. punk (pixel head) collection in 8 seconds ;-) -yes, you can.
+Let's deploy a new 10 000 d.i.y. punk (pixel head) collection in 8 seconds ;-) - yes, you can.
 Example:

 ``` json